bpcarlos/double_descent_PQCs/README.md

-There's a requirements.txt to check packages versions
+There's a requirements.txt to check package versions